iemilov/caafs-platform/README.md

 - 2nd consumer group: used by the services which triggers rules events

 **Step 7 Create consumer Groupes** - add 2 consumer groups: https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-features.
-Once you created the iot hub go to iothub --> endpoints --> Built-in endpoints --> events --> add the name of the consumer group (for example myconsumergroup1) under 'consumer groups' and store it.
+Once you created the iot hub go to iothub resource via the portal --> endpoints --> Built-in endpoints --> events --> add the name of the consumer group for the RulesEngine (for example rules) under 'consumer groups' and store it.
+Repeat this action and create another consumer group fo the livedata.

 **Step 8 Activate File Upload** - https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-file-upload
-go to the File Upload --> click on the field Azure Storage container and choose the storage account name together with the container name for your devicelogs created in step 4 together --> save the settings
+go to the File Upload --> click on the field Azure Storage container and choose the storage account name together with the container name for your devicelogs created in Step 4 --> save the settings

 see example here: https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-csharp-csharp-file-upload